leiizko/cod4x_lua_plugin/functiondoc.md

 #### Plugin_Mysql_Query( int handle, char *callback, char *query )

 Starts a query with valid handle returned by Plugin_Mysql_Connect().
-Function will always return a table as parameter with:
+Returns nil if query failed to start and 1 if it started, however it can still fail later.
+On successfull start callback function is started with table as parameter:
 .status = ErrNo ( 0 is successfull query )
 .num_rows = number of rows returned for query .affected_rows = number of affected rows for query - if query is SELECT ... it will be same as .num_rows